Anastasiya Novikava

 Create privilege levels for different access requests.
 This allows individuals to access core resources while keeping sensitive data off-limits to those who do not need it.

 You might want to request extra identity data when accessing customer records or executing admin commands on cloud platforms.
-MFA requests every few hours may also be needed when accessing financial records.
+Multi-factor authentication requests may also be needed every few hours when accessing financial records.

-Authentication is a core aspect of major data security regulations, including HIPAA, GDPR, and PCI-DSS.
-Sectors like health care or financial processing have specific requirements absent from other business areas.
-Knowing which regulations affect your business is absolutely vital.
+Authentication is a core aspect of significant data security regulations, including HIPAA, GDPR, NIS2, and PCI-DSS.
+Sectors like healthcare or financial processing have specific requirements that are absent from other business areas.
+Knowing which regulations affect your business is vital.

 For example, PCI-DSS requires:

 Third-party authentication providers should possess the accreditation.
 Look for an Attestation of Compliance (AOC) with PCI-DSS or HIPAA.
-This means the provider has been independently assessed as meeting compliance standards.
+This means the provider has been independently assessed to meet compliance standards.

-Sometimes employees lose authentication hardware or business laptops.
-In these cases, they will probably also lose MFA data.
+Sometimes, employees lose authentication hardware or business laptops.
+In these cases, they will probably also lose multi-factor authentication data.
 Security best practice involves resetting the user’s account with a backup factor and creating a new set of authentication information.

 One option is to enable multiple devices on a single account.
 If users have more than one authorized device, they can use it to request backup factors and reset their accounts.

 Security teams should also be prepared to remove authentication factors from user accounts when thefts occur.
-There should be a clear process for quarantining compromised factors, making it tough for thieves to use stolen identity credentials.
+There should be a straightforward process for quarantining compromised factors, making it challenging for thieves to use stolen identity credentials.

+The importance of multi-factor authentication for remote workforce can never be underestimated.
 All work-from-home equipment must be audited and authorized with MFA software installed.
-But setting up MFA with remote workers can be time-consuming.
-It may leave security vulnerabilities if staff is left to their own devices.
+But, setting up an MFA with remote workers can be time-consuming.
+It may leave security vulnerabilities if staff members are left to use their own devices.

 Many companies provide work laptops for new hires.
 If you take this route, take time to lead staff through the MFA onboarding process.
 If necessary, schedule video meetings to explain the process.
 That way, you can verify that staff properly follow every step.

-Before MFA goes live, explore additional security controls your provider offers.
-This should include adaptive systems to detect anomalies and meet threats proactively.
+Before you implement MFA, exploring additional security controls your provider offers is essential.
+This should include adaptive MFA systems designed to detect anomalies and meet threats proactively.

-At this stage, you can blacklist certain access locations.
-For instance, you may blacklist all public wifi hotspots.
+At this stage, you can block specific access locations.
+For instance, you may block all public wifi hotspots.
 But you could even limit access from entire continents.

 Plan to reassess your authentication setup regularly.
 Every MFA implementation experiences some problems.
 They are generally not deal-breakers and tend to involve easing users into the authentication process.

+Conduct regular assessments.
 Check that users are following MFA practices.
-And make sure privileges match up with risk assessments.
+And make sure privileges match risk reviews.
 Do multiple factors protect confidential data, or can general users access databases?

 As new threats emerge, authentication systems can become outdated.
 Be prepared to update software or add new factors if the situation changes.

-NordLayer offers a suite of security tools allowing companies to create secure SSE architecture at the network edge.
-Guard cloud assets, on-premises data centers, and remote work laptops.
+NordLayer offers a suite of security tools allowing companies to implement MFA and create secure SSE architecture at the network edge: guard cloud assets, on-premises data centers, and remote work laptops.
 And make life easy for workers to carry out their tasks.

-Our products include 2FA or MFA for authentication to increase security levels while connecting to company networks.
+Our products include 2FA or MFA for authentication to enhance security levels while connecting to company networks.
 NordLayer caters to apps like Google Authenticator or Authy and USB devices to deliver security keys.